mendix/docs/howto7/integration/use-a-client-certificate.md

 ## 1 Introduction

-Some web services require you to authenticate using a client certificate.
+Some services require you to authenticate using a client certificate.
 This how-to describes how to configure your app to do this.

-Let's assume that you already have an app that calls a web service.
-For details on how to configure this, have a look at [How to Consume a Simple Web Service](consume-a-simple-web-service).
+Let's assume that you already have an app that calls a service.
+For details on how to configure this, have a look at [How to Consume a REST Service](consume-a-rest-service) or [How to Consume a Simple Web Service](consume-a-simple-web-service).

 This how-to will teach you how to do the following: